 In the state of Louisiana, it is illegal to possess a controlled substance without a valid prescription.
-Drug charges vary extensively dependent upon the drug involved, as well as the severity of the alleged crime.
-Possession of a firearm can worsen the drug charges, as well as lead to additional charges.
+Drug possession charges vary extensively dependent upon the drug involved, as well as the severity of the alleged crime.
+Possession of a firearm can worsen the drug possession charges, as well as lead to additional charges.
 Also, if children are involved or present at the time of the alleged crime, charges, and penalties can increase.

-If you have been accused of a drug-related crime, it is important to have an experienced attorney who has a full understanding of defending drug-related cases.
-The experienced and highly-skilled drug defense attorneys at James Law Firm, LLC are equipped with numerous strategies for presenting evidence and negotiating in the courtroom.
+If you have been accused of a drug possession crime, it is important to have an experienced attorney who has a full understanding of defending drug-related cases.
+The experienced and highly-skilled defense attorneys at James Law Firm, LLC are equipped with numerous strategies for presenting evidence and negotiating in the courtroom.
 They will aggressively fight for you, as well as guide you throughout the judicial process.

 Louisiana divides controlled substances into five schedules of classification based on the drug’s potential for abuse, potential for physical and mental dependence, and medical value.
 Schedule I are considered the most dangerous, while Schedule V have medical use and a low potential for abuse.
-Judges use drug schedules to determine the punishment for the drug charge.
+Judges use drug schedules to determine the punishment for the drug possession crimes.

 Schedule I: Schedule I drugs have a high potential for abuse, high potential for physical and psychological dependence, and no approved medical uses.